 Thomas said he managed to get out of the station wagon, dragging the driver behind him.

 “By that time, he had some kind of rag he kept throwing in front of my face,”

 Thomas escaped with his life.
 He said he put the close call out of his mind until 2010, when he saw footage of Williams on television and immediately recognized the accused murderer’s thick glasses and afro.

 "I said, 'Dang.
 That's that guy that picked me up that night,'" Thomas said.

-By that point, Williams had been in a Georgia prison for 26 years, convicted the murders of Nathaniel Cater, 27, and Jimmy Ray Payne, 21.
+, convicted the murders of Nathaniel Cater, 27, and Jimmy Ray Payne, 21.
 Cater and Payne were both grown men, but the majority of the homicide victims Williams is suspected of killing were children.

 Though Williams was tried for just two killings, the Atlanta Police Department attributed at least 22 of the other 29 known homicides to Williams and closed those cases.
 He is also a potential suspect in the case of a black child who went missing but was never found.